mbulat/plutus/README.markdown

 Accounts
 --------

 The Account class represents accounts in the system.
 The Account table uses single table inheritance to store information on each type of account (Asset, Liability, Equity, Revenue, Expense).
-Each account must be subclassed as one of the following types:
+Each account must be sub-classed as one of the following types:

     TYPE        | NORMAL BALANCE    | DESCRIPTION
     --------------------------------------------------------------------------